EAST LOTHIAN, Scotland -- So your golf group has finally decided it's time to take the plunge and book that grand Scotland golf vacation.

 You don't necessarily have to keep the competition on the course within your group.

-If you're heading to Scotland with a group of 8-12 people or more, consider trying to set up a Ryder Cup-style match.
+If you're heading to Scotland with a group of 8-12 people or so, consider trying to set up a Ryder Cup-style match with a local club.
 Write some club secretaries a few months in advance and include your group's handicaps.
-It will certainly help if you have a club affiliation behind you.
+It will certainly help your cause if your group has a club affiliation of some kind.

 Other golf clubs have open competitions where they invite anyone to compete.
 In some cases, these events sell out fast (such as Royal Dornoch's famous Carnegie Shield event).
 But the value is tremendous, and the experience of competing with the locals is one of a kind.

-If you're comparing tour operators to book through, suggest this is something you'd like to do.
+If you're comparing tour operators to book your trip through, suggest a competition is something you'd like to do.
 They'll probably be willing to help set you up through their contacts at certain clubs in Scotland.

 Decide if a guaranteed tee time on the Old Course is worth it